Pankaj-2003/Pankaj-2003/README.md

 ### Hi there 👋
 # 💫 About Me:
-🌱 I’m currently learning Machine Learning in Finance<br>
+🌱 I’m currently learning about LLMs and looking for data science internships<br>

 ## 🌐 Socials: